Safe Decision Making for Safety Leaders: Part 1

 The Shortest Distance to Zero

-Until leaders at every level understand this aspect of how safety improvement works, efforts to prevent injuries will continue to focus on front line workers, and we will miss opportunities to have a long-lasting, far-reaching, game-changing impact on our exposure.
+Until leaders at every level understand their connections to safety improvement, we will miss opportunities to have a long-lasting, far-reaching, game-changing impact.

-It is critical that this not be misconstrued as blaming the manager, any more than it makes sense to blame the worker.
-What this suggests instead is that leaders are positioned to have a greater influence over safety than previously recognized, and by creating the right context for their decisions, equipping them with appropriate and timely information, and strengthening their skills in safe decision making, they could provide the greatest opportunity in safety improvement.
+It is critical that these findings not be misconstrued as blaming the manager.
+This makes no more sense than blaming the worker.
+What this suggests instead is that leaders are positioned to have a greater influence over safety than previously recognized, and by creating the right context for their decisions, equipping them with appropriate and timely information, and strengthening their Safe Decision MakingĀ® skills, they could provide the greatest opportunity in safety improvement.

-In Part 2 of this series, we will dig deeper into the types of decisions that played a role in the 60 SIF events.
-We will explore how those decisions break down and whether it is possible to improve safe decision making.
-In the process we will suggest practical steps towards even more effective safety leadership.
+In Part 2 of this series, we dig deeper into the types of decisions that played a role in the 60 SIF events.
+We explore how those decisions break down and whether it is possible to improve SIF-related decision making.
+In the process, we suggest practical steps towards even more effective safety leadership.

 References